 Peter Vitousek has been a faculty member at Stanford University since 1984.
 He is Associate Professor and Professor of Biological Sciences, as well as Clifford G. Morrison Professor of Population and Resource Studies.
 He has devoted his career to studying the earth’s metabolism and life cycles, zeroing in on how the intricate machinery of its forests is altered by people and the introduction of new plants and animals.
 Born in Honolulu, Vitousek performs his field research primarily on Hawai’i and is a notable researcher on Hawai’ian ecosystems.
 His thinking, however, is global, linking biodiversity conservation concerns with the functioning of ecosystems and, ultimately, with the workings of the biosphere.
 He directs Stanford’s Vitousek Lab, which is at the forefront of research on biological diversity.
 It focuses on studying nutrient cycling in forest ecosystems as well as the effects of invasions by exotic species.
 Vitousek has authored and contributed to well over 200 published research studies, book chapters, and monographs.

 SOIL would also like to recognize the significant contributions of former advisory member Dennis Brutus.
 Dennis was a South African poet, political activist and Professor Emeritus in the Department of Africana Studies at the University of Pittsburgh, in Pennsylvania, USA.
 Dennis taught high school in South Africa from 1948 until 1962 when, as a result of his political activism, notably his protests against all-white South African sports, he was fired from his job and imprisoned (1963) on the infamous Robben Island.
 In 1966 his works were banned, and he was sent into exile.
 His testimony concerning apartheid helped win support for the ban against South Africa’s participation in the 1970 Olympic Games.
-Since then Dennis has taught at several American universities, including Northwestern (1971–85) and Pittsburgh (1986–).
 Most of Dennis’ restrained and beautifully crafted poetry reflects his prison experiences, his struggle for justice, and the agony of political exile.
-His past work includes organizing and participating in protests and social consciousness-raising to further non-racial sports, anti-apartheid movement building, labor struggles and the global justice and anti-racism movement.
-He was active with civil society organizing at both the World Conference against Racism and the World Summit on Sustainable Development.
+His past work includes organizing and participating in protests and social consciousness-raising to further non-racial sports, anti-apartheid movement building, labor struggles, and the global justice and anti-racism movement.
+He was also active with civil society organizing at both the World Conference against Racism and the World Summit on Sustainable Development.